Nextdoor/kingpin/docs/actors/aws.iam.UploadCert.md

 **Options**

 * `private_key_path` - str: Path to the private key.
-* `path` - str: The path for the server certificate.
-Optional.
+* `path` - str: The AWS "path" for the server certificate.
+Default: "/"
 * `public_key_path` - str: Path to the public key certificate.
 * `name` - str: The name for the server certificate.
 * `cert_chain_path` - str: Path to the certificate chain.
 Optional.